Enterprise High Availability Mode

 .crt).
 This allows RabbitMQ to use TLS.

-Once your first platform instance is fulling configured, you should be able to see the UI and request a build – your build will only run correctly though if a worker is installed.
+Once your first platform instance is fully configured, you should be able to see the UI and request a build - your build will only run correctly, if a worker is installed.
 Try out your new platform, and please let us know if you have questions.

 Adding More Platform Installations #